Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Competitive Algorithm for Arbitrary Usage Distributions

 \subsection{Analysis of \galg\ and \salg}

-We now show that \galg, the relaxed online algorithm which guides the overall algorithm and encounters a fluid form of reusability, is asymptotically $(1-1/e)$ competitive (Lemma \ref{galgua}).
+We now show that \galg, the relaxed online algorithm which guides \salg\ but encounters a fluid form of reusability, is asymptotically $(1-1/e)$--competitive (Lemma \ref{galgua}).
 Recall that we use \galg\ and \opt\ to also denote the expected rewards of the respective algorithms.
-Similar to Lemma \ref{primalimpossible} for fluid based Balance, it can be shown that using classic primal-dual approach does not lead to a tight guarantee of $(1-1/e)$ for \galg.
 Our proof uses the LP free framework and we start by defining a candidate solution for the system.

 \textbf{Candidate solution:} We refer to unit $k$ of resource $i$ as $k_i$.
 Recall that $y(k_i,t)$ is the fraction of unit $k_i$ matched to $t$ in \galg.
 Inspired by \cite{devanur}, we propose the following candidate solution for the generalized certificate,